Path integral formulation of finite-dimensional quantum mechanics in discrete phase space: Applications: Qutrit Systems

 which we have independently verified against exact diagonalization of the $9\times 9$ Hamiltonian matrix.
 We have also evaluated Eq.~(\ref{eq:pathsum2}) numerically for this system and confirmed that the path integral reproduces the full closed-form expression~(\ref{eq:traceRhoSq}) for $\Tr[\hat\rho_1^2]$ to numerical precision (we find $S_L = 8.823\times 10^{-3}$ at $\chi t = 0.1$, agreeing with exact diagonalization to ten decimals).
 Any truncation restricted to a single $\tilde\mu$ sector---most natively $\tilde\mu=0$, discussed above---fails to reproduce the $\Tr[\hat\rho_1^2]$ dynamics: the quantum entanglement generation encoded in~(\ref{eq:traceRhoSq}) arises from the coherent sum over all fluctuation sectors.
 The coefficient $8/9 = 2[\mathrm{Var}(\hat{x})]^2$ with $\mathrm{Var}(\hat{x}) = 2/3$ for the state $\ket{p,0}$ is consistent with the general short-time perturbation-theory result $S_L(t) \approx 2\chi^2 t^2\, \mathrm{Var}(\hat{A})\mathrm{Var}(\hat{B})$ for a bipartite interaction $\hat{H} = \chi\hat{A}\otimes\hat{B}$ acting on a product state.
 The DTWA in its standard implementation~\cite{Schachenmayer2015} is known to reproduce one- and two-point correlations at short times but to be inexact for higher-order observables such as the linear entropy computed here.
 The $\tilde{\mu}\neq 0$ fluctuation sectors in Eq.~(\ref{eq:DTWAcorrection}) are precisely the contributions that the path integral formulation makes explicit and that any mean-field-type truncation necessarily misses.

 We note that Eq.~(\ref{eq:linearentropy}) is merely the short-time expansion of the exact closed-form expression~(\ref{eq:traceRhoSq}) for $\Tr[\hat\rho_1^2]$, which is valid for all times.
 The linear entropy is periodic with $S_L(t + 2\pi/\chi) = S_L(t)$, symmetric about $\chi t = \pi$, and reaches its global maximum $S_L^{\max} = 2/3$ (the maximum entropy of a maximally mixed qutrit) at the two values $\chi t = 2\pi/3$ and $\chi t = 4\pi/3$ within a period, where both $(1+2\cos\chi t)$ and $(1+2\cos 2\chi t)$ vanish simultaneously.
 The entropy vanishes at the revival $\chi t = 2\pi$ where the system returns to the initial product state.
-Representative values,
+The full time dependence is shown in Fig.~\ref{fig:entropy}; representative values,

 are reproduced by the path integral~(\ref{eq:pathsum2}) to machine precision; the short-time expansion $8\chi^2 t^2/9$ is accurate only for $\chi t \lesssim 0.3$, while the full path integral captures the entire non-trivial time dependence.